tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/git-notes/git-notes.md

 Using Visual Studio Code as your default git editor: `git config --global core.editor "code --wait"`

+### ssh key config

+Authentication key: prove your identity (log in) when communicating with Github (push code).
+It replace github password.

+- Signing key:
+  - used to cryptographically sign your commits and tags, proving that you made them and they weren’t tampered with.
+  - Không bắt buộc khi push code.

+Một ssh generate ra từ một local machine can only be used for one account on github.
+Nhưng một ssh key generate ra từ một laptop thinkpad có thể add cho một account github & một account nữa trên backlog git.

+Nếu không được "Add as Collaborators" trên github thì chỉ có quyền `clone` repo, không được push.

+Sau khi add collaborator thì được quyền push.

+SSH key is stored in `/Users/anhao/.ssh/`.
+Trong này chứa cả private & public key pair.
+Cái file `.pub` là public key còn cái file `id_ed25519` là private key.

+With SSH keys, if someone gains access to your computer, the attacker can gain access to every system that uses that key.
+To add an extra layer of security, you can add a passphrase to your SSH key.
+To avoid entering the passphrase every time you connect, you can securely save your passphrase in the SSH agent.

+When you set up SSH, you will need to generate a new private SSH key and add it to the SSH agent on your local machine.
+You must also add the public SSH key to your account on GitHub before you use the key to authenticate or sign commits.

+When you generate an SSH key, you can add a **passphrase** to further secure the key.
+Whenever you use the key, you must enter the passphrase.
+If your key has a passphrase and you don't want to enter the passphrase every time you use the key, you can add your key to the SSH agent.
+The SSH agent manages your SSH keys and remembers your passphrase.

+If you haven't used your SSH key for a year, then GitHub will automatically delete your inactive SSH key as a security precaution.

 ## Initializing a new repository

 `git init` (automatically create the `master or main` branch).
 Executing this command will create a new `.git` subdirectory in your current working directory.